Terms and Conditions

 Who we are

-Kenes Education (of the Kenes Group) is the appointed eLearning support provider for the European Society for Immunodeficiencies (ATTD).
+Kenes Education (of the Kenes Group) is the appointed eLearning support provider for the Advanced Technologies & Treatments for Diabetes (ATTD).
 Kenes Education (“Kenes”) (”We”) are committed to protecting and respecting your privacy.

 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting www.attd-education.com (the “Website”) you are accepting and consenting to the practices described in this policy.